Recital Types & Eligibility

 SMTD Venue Availability

-Please note restrictions for the following venues:
+Please note policies and restrictions for the following venues:

 Stamps and Cady Room: No school owned classical percussion, harpsichord, portative organ, or harp are to be used in these spaces.
 Personally owned instruments may be used if transported and removed within set-up and tear-down times.
 Not ideal for orchestral use.

 Britton Recital Hall and Watkins Lecture Hall: No school owned percussion except by special permission from Percussion department.
 Not ideal for orchestral use.
 Must contact SMTD IT if intending to use technology (projection, audio equipment, etc) for orientation with equipment.

 Students reserving an SMTD venue must select an approved recital time as listed below.
 Please consider this chart carefully when planning your recital Students giving a 90 minute recital should select one of the starred times.
 Start times vary based on venue and day of week.
 Start times may not be altered.

 |Wednesday||8:00 PM*||7:30 PM*||8:00 PM*||NA|

 |7:30 PM*||8:00 PM*||NA|